 That is the theory of easier swimming breathing, and it will, of course, take practice and time.

-Breath-holding is an unnatural act for a human being to carry out.
+Holding breath underwater is an unnatural act for a human being to carry out.
 That is why some people find it difficult and even stressful.

-The human body has several responses to breath holding and some other reactions to being submerged in water.
+The human body has several responses to breath holding underwater and some other reactions to being submerged in water.
 How we deal with these responses determines how comfortable or uncomfortable we are and, therefore, what duration of time we can spend underwater whilst holding our breath.

 Firstly, the amount of air we can inhale into our lungs depends on the size of our lungs.
 A taller person will have larger lungs and, therefore, will fill them with more oxygen and remain underwater for longer.